tamdaz/crygen/README.md

 ```crystal
 annotation_type = CGT::Annotation.new("MyAnnotation")
 puts annotation_type.generate
 ```

-Output :
+Output:

 ```crystal
 @[MyAnnotation]
 ```

-With the annotation, you can add it to the method or class that allows to add metadata.
+With the annotation, you can add it to the method or class to add the metadata.

 ```crystal
 class_type = test_person_class()